barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

     class myTests(TestCaseGui):
         def testOne(self):
-            self.assertEqual(colors, "'Red' is a primary color, and so is 'blue'") self.assertEqual(col1, "'Red'")
-            self.assertEqual(col2, "'blue'")
+            self.assertEqual(colors("'Red'", "'blue'"), "'Red' is a primary color, and so is 'blue'") self.assertEqual(colors("'Yellow'", "'Blue'"), "'Yellow' is a primary color, and so is 'Blue'") self.assertEqual(colors("'Yellow'", "'red'"), "'Yellow' is a primary color, and so is 'red'") self.assertEqual(colors("'Red'", "'yellow'"), "'Red' is a primary color, and so is 'yellow'") self.assertEqual(colors("'blue'", "'red'"), "'blue' is a primary color, and so is 'red'")

     myTests().main()